 - the police need it as part of an investigation

-The General Data Protection Regulation (GDPR) applies in the UK from 25 May 2018.
+The General Data Protection Regulation (GDPR) came into effect in the UK on 25 May 2018.
 Alongside the Data Protection Act 2018, the GDPR introduces new rules on processing and safeguarding personal data.

 Outsourcing the processing of personal information

 If you outsource certain processes that need access to your database of personal information - eg for email marketing - your business will remain liable for the information and keep full control over its use.
 In the event of a Data Protection Act 2018 breach, you are liable.